Balt'Amour carries some of the greatest bloodlines in

 ALLA' CZAR USEF's Hunter Breeding Sire of the Year for FIVE YEARS in a row.

-lines in Europe.
+and popular jumping lines in Europe.
 Alla'Czar is a proven competitor.
-During the late ‘80’s and early ‘90’s
+During the late ‘80’s

 |